A possibility-theoretic solution to Basu's Bayesian--frequentist via media

 But Basu stepped into this trap too.
 In \citet[][Sec.~8]{basu1975}, he proposes the construction of a data-dependent probability distribution for $\Theta$ on $\TT$ based on a normalized likelihood function,\footnote{Basu actually assumes $\TT$ is finite and defined the above expression with the integrals replaced by sums; see \eqref{eq:shackle}.
 I'm writing integrals here only because it's more common for the parameter space to be a continuum; none of what I have to say here depends on this choice.} which, in the present notation, is

 Constructing a probability by suitably normalizing the likelihood function as above seems natural and, following a detailed analysis, \citet[][p.~33]{basu1975} concludes with: \begin{quote} {\em The author can find no logical justification for the often repeated assertion that likelihood is only a point function and not a measure.
 He does not see what inconsistencies can arise from [treating it as a measure].} \end{quote} Problems arise because, as Fisher emphasized, the likelihood has no differential element ``$d\theta$.''
 While introducing ``$d\theta$'' and normalization via integration might seem innocuous, this isn't free of consequences.
-Of course, the set-function $A \mapsto \bar L_x(A)$ inherits the properties of a measure, including additivity and monotonicity: in particular, $A \subseteq B$ implies $\bar L_x(A) \leq \bar L_x(B)$.
+Of course, $A \mapsto \bar L_x(A)$ is a measure, so it's additive and monotone: in particular, $A \subseteq B$ implies $\bar L_x(A) \leq \bar L_x(B)$.
 That $A$ can't be more compatible with data than $B$ is perfectly logical, but it'll virtually always be that $\bar L_x(B)$ is {\em strictly greater} than $\bar L_x(A)$.